 SA objectives Site criteria questions Major Minor Uncertain (?)
 Minor Major positive ++ positive + or No impact (0) negative - negative 10.
-Energy and Climate Change To minimise energy usage and to develop ow carbon energy resources and encourage hature-based solutions to climate change.Will it improve energy efficiency of existing or historic buildings?Will the site include al , + No impact (0) Uncertain as the impact of development is dependent upon opportunities for either renewable energy provision or energy efficiency measures or nature-based solutions -
+Energy and Climate Change To minimise energy usage and to develop low carbon energy resources and encourage nature-based solutions to climate change.
+Will it improve energy efficiency of existing or historic buildings?
+Will the site include provision of renewable technology?
+Is the site for a specific renewable energy?
+Is the site for the development of community energy systems?
+Will the site ensure that buildings are able to deal with future changes in climate?
+Will the site help people adapt to climate change?
+Will the site maintain or increase the provision of ecosystem services on which local people depend, including water, food, and materials, now ++ + No impact (0) Uncertain as the impact of development is dependent upon opportunities for either renewable energy provision or energy efficiency measures or nature-based solutions - and encourage nature-based solutions to Is the site for a specific renewable energy?
+Is the site for the development of community energy systems?
+Will the site ensure that buildings are able to deal with future changes in climate?
+Will the site help people adapt to climate change?
+Will the site maintain or increase the provision of ecosystem services on which local people renewable energy provision or energy efficiency measures or nature-based